techwizrd/MangaFox-Download-Script/README.md

    -s <Start At Chapter>
    -e <End At Chapter>
    -c Create cbz Archive
-   -r Remove image files after the creation of cbz archive"""
+   -r Remove image files after the creation of cbz archive -l List Chapters

 To download an entire series: